biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Change all adaptor methods to return full precision by default.
 -   Only fix the precision for the test cases to ensure they will not fail due to precision problem.
+-   Created a new package - org.biojava3.aaproperties.xml
+    -   Created two classes under this package - IsotopeType.java and IsotopeTable.java.
+    -   The purpose of these package and classes are initial effort to learn and utilize JAXB for properties' value definition in particular for molecular weight.

 Skype call notes
 ----------------